 Do not position fingers between hand control lever and handlebar grip.
 Improper hand positioning can impair control lever operation and cause loss of vehicle control, which could result in death or serious injury.
 (00032a)

-See Figure 4.
-The clutch hand lever (1) is operated with the fingers of the left hand.
-See Shifting Gears (Page 129).
+See Figure 4, Figure 5 or Figure 6.
+The clutch hand lever is operated with the fingers of the left hand.
+See Operation > Shifting Gears (Page 126).

 Gear Shift Lever